Celebrate Freedom on Juneteenth

 The day upon which Texas slaves learned of the Emancipation Proclamation is celebrated today as Juneteenth.
 Originally celebrated only in Texas, the day has served as a commemoration of the ending of slavery in the United States since 1865.
 Across the country – and even around the world – Juneteenth is celebrated in order to honor the struggles of those who endured slavery, and to remind us of the ways in which our country’s history has affected (and continues to affect) our current society.

-In addition to learning about the importance of observing Juneteenth by participating in these community-based learning events, families can learn more about the process of securing freedom for African-Americans by reading tales included in Freedom Stories of the Pioneer Valley.
+In addition to learning about the importance of observing Juneteenth by participating in the ARISE event, families can learn more about the process of securing freedom for African-Americans by reading tales included in Freedom Stories of the Pioneer Valley.
 A collection of tales about folks living in the Pioneer Valley who worked to ensure their own freedom and/or the freedom of others, Freedom Stories of the Pioneer Valley details the lives of many important former Pioneer Valley residents.

 From some of Florence’s first activist community members to early Amherst residents doing jail time for saving a child from being sold into slavery, the stories convey the fear, uncertainty, and injustices endured even by legally freed African-Americans living in Massachusetts.
 Learning about the Pioneer Valley’s history with slavery and African-American rights can help children develop context for the information that they learn about the Civil War, emancipation, and our country’s prolonged struggle to create equality.
 Being able to put large-scale events into a local context, and to imagine them happening in familiar places, makes stories truly hit home.